 Murat nods something non-committal.
 It’s likely his keys have fallen under the car.
 He’ll need to get on his hands and knees to find them but he’s petrified.

 The Rose of Peckham’s doors shut with a tin-can clang that grates on Murat’s suddenly sober nerves.
 Inside, he breathes to steady his heartbeat and uncaps his whiskey.
 But his stomach heaves before he can raise the bottle mouth to his own.
-He recaps it and lights a cigarette instead, letting his mind peal away from everything.
+He recaps it and lights a cigarette instead, letting his mind peel away from everything.
 When the engine starts noisily, the smell of exhaust fills the car.
 The Rose of Peckham hits the road with more purpose and clarity then she’s ever driven before.
 Peering out from their abysmal spirals, a pair of eyes hold her in their voracious gaze until she is out of sight.

 The day that Murat encountered the Nicosian Beldam, he returned home to find Olga on Granddad Efē’s verdant front-porch in her negligee.
 It was a curious place to find one’s wife.
 The front porch being so deliberately overgrown with flowerbeds, wasn’t a place to loiter leisurely.
 Everyone who wanted to get to the front door had to pick through it like a boot camp training course.
-Still, Olga stood in it taking selfies, while a small army of Greek gods and naked cherubs watched her with stone gazes, and bees flitted about buzzily.
+Still, Olga stood in it taking selfies, while a small army of Greek gods and naked cherubs watched her with stone gazes.
 In that early light she looked beautiful.
 Tall as an Amazon, hair like spun gold, an elegance perfected.
 Pulling duck faces at her smartphone, with her pretty nose shoved into a nearby rose.
 Or it could have been that the rose was in her face because there was no room.
 Either way, the rose was of little consequence when she turned to the driveway, grimaced at the sight of the Rose of Peckham, and Murat felt himself sobering up again.
 His gut reaction was to reach for his bottle, but his gut did a double take and churned at the thought.

 “Murat, when will you get rid of that car?” she said then.
 No good morning.
 No Baby, where were you?
 “You shame me to drive it.”
 And there it was.
 The scalding cold.
-Spreading like liquid mercury.
+Spreading like mercury.
 Suddenly, Murat had no desire to pour himself a drink or chug whiskey at Olga’s betrayal.
 Suddenly he craved blaring, abrasive abstemiousness, so he could behold her as he did at that moment, in all her ugliness.
 Then the words came.
 He’d be filing for a divorce that day on grounds of infidelity, he said.
 Meanwhile, she’d be better off moving in with Murray Trewin –the public school bumboy she’d been fucking.
 They were the two most decisive sentences he’d spoken in over eighteen years.

 Two days later, Granddad Efē is standing where Olga was standing then, the rose in his left ear, and Murat next to him.
 Together, they watch her watching the Uber driver load her set of Louis Vuitton cases into his boot.
 Murat feels lighter as she gets into the cab and drives off without looking back.
 Lighter.
-Light like the wind was in the sales of his Bomboleno, and all he desired was the horizon.
+Light like the wind was in the sails of his Bomboleno, and all he desired was the horizon.
 Misreading his son’s silence for sorrow, Granddad Efē places a hand on his shoulder.
 His expression perpetually severe.
 Personally, he knows he’ll miss seeing Olga traipse about the house with everything bouncing like a Playboy Bunny, blissfully unaware that her genes are a ticking time-bomb set to age 40, when she’ll balloon out irreversibly despite all her best efforts.

 “Beh Murat,” he offers in the way of a consolation.
 “She’s gonna clog up her ass-hole.”
 He alludes to the fact that Olga believes in swallowing olive pits.
 It’s meant to be good for the digestive tract.

 “That’s her business,” Murat retorts.
 Back indoors, Granddad Efē starts preparing mezze with his air of tedium in tow.
 He has a mind to cheer his son up.
-But Murat wants to get pissed with old friends tonight at the Duck Egg.
+But Murat wants to get shit-faced with old friends tonight at the Duck Egg.
 Granddad Efē looks at him intimidatingly.

 “You’re going out to see your friends?”
 His is a tone of condescending derision.
 In fact Granddad Efē means well.
 It’s just his way to state the obvious about the things people do or say in all innocence, in order to make them feel guilty and/or inadequate.
 Murat is about to tell him not to start when they’re interrupted by the sound of a familiar hum.
 Grandma Remziye is coming downstairs on her stair lift.
 Being a big woman with troublesome knees and a heart condition, the stair lift makes her life easier.
 It also imposes a momentary pause on domestic ruckus, because her entrances are always grand but everyone has to wait for her to reach the bottom of the stairs before things can resume.

 Murat takes a seat and starts rolling himself a cigarette.
 He’s rolled three by the time Grandma Remziye saunters into the kitchen with her wide, swaying hips, and zaps the TV on.
 They all endure a painful ten minutes of overly dramatized, drawn out acting.
 Naturally it all ends in a stupendous cliff-hanger.
 When the credits roll, she puts a consoling hand on her son’s shoulder and tells him Olga was no good any way.
 Grandma Remziye is so maternal she raised three sons and two granddaughters.
 Still, she’s always harboured a clandestine dislike and distrust for daughter in-laws.
 More in principle than personally.
-Poor Nur, Ezra’s and Leyla’s mother, had suffered the brut of it being the first wife of her eldest.
+Poor Nur, Ezra and Leyla’s mother, had suffered the brunt of it being the first wife of her eldest.
 But it was true what the proverb said, gelen gideni aratır -what comes will make you pine for what went.
 After Nur, Olga had felt like divine retribution.

 “I spoke to the girls the other day,” she offers, changing the subject.
 Murat’s innards recoil.
 Every conversation he has with his mother about his daughters, ends with him wanting to pour himself a drink.
 “You need to tell Ezra to come back already.
 The little one just follows her everywhere anyway.”